RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 ### Grouped images

-Grouped images that convey a single meaning (e.g., movie rating stars), can be grouped within an element with a single label (e.g., aria-label) that describes the meaning of the entire group:
+Grouped images that convey a single meaning (e.g., movie rating stars), can be grouped within an element with a single label (e.g., aria-label) that describes the meaning of the entire group.

 ```
 <div aria-label="2 of 3 attempts left">